wtsi-npg/irods-metadata/README.md

 irods-metadata
 ==============

-Description of a subset of metadata used in WTSI iRODS
+A description of the metadata used in WSI iRODS.